Amy Casey Cooks

 Guinness Irish Lamb stew

-A warm and cozy meal to share with family and friends for St. Patrick’s Day is the delicious Irish lamb stew with carrots, parsnips, potatoes, peas and Guinness beer.
+A warm and cozy meal to share with family and friends for St. Patrick's Day is the delicious Irish lamb stew with Guinness includes carrots, parsnips, potatoes and peas.

 Ingredients